-- What is sex ratio?
+- What is the sex ratio?

 Answer: Sex ratio is the ratio of the number of females to the number of males in a population.
 The female-male sex ratio must be maintained for a healthy society.
-The female child sex ratio is declining at an alarming rate in some section of our society because of reckless female feticide.
+The female child sex ratio is declining at an alarming rate in some sections of our society because of reckless female feticide.